j03-dev/pyocr/README.md

 # Shinigami no me
-Pyocr is a simple package to do optical character recognition with python.
+Shinigami no me is a simple package to do optical character recognition with python.
 This package is made with python with [tensorflow](https://www.tensorflow.org) develop by google , and [opencv-python](https://docs.opencv.org). this package uses CNN (convolution neuron network) to do image recognition